-The Friends of Dyke Marsh is dedicated to preserving, protecting and restoring the Dyke Marsh Wildlife Preserve, in cooperation with the National Park Service, as a vital wildlife habitat, through education, science and stewardship.
-Our vision is that Dyke Marsh is once again a healthy, vital, self-sustaining, biodiverse ecosystem.
+The Friends of Dyke Marsh are dedicated to preserving, protecting and restoring the Dyke Marsh Wildlife Preserve, in partnership with the National Park Service, as a vital wildlife habitat, through education, science, advocacy and stewardship.
+Our vision is that Dyke Marsh will someday be a healthy, vital, self-sustaining, biodiverse ecosystem.

 Thanks go to our many supporters, including many public officials.

 FODMers Work to Protect and Restore Dyke Marsh

 Some Examples of What We Do